rhiannonmcn/Harry-Potter-Quiz/README.md

     * Verified that the timer showed up in the info-bar correctly and started on loading of the question.
 That it was displayed properly, that the correct amount of time was counted down depending on the difficulty chosen and that the timer stopped if an answer was chosen or time ran out and that the timer cleared and restarted upon pressing the next button.
     * Verified that the score icon shows up correctly in the info-bar, that it increments by the correct amount depending on the difficulty chosen.
 That the score deducts by the correct amount depending on the difficulty shown, and that the score is displayed correctly at all times.
     * Verified that the question number is displayed correctly, and that it increments currently.
-    * Verified that the questions are iterated through 10 times before bringing to the results page via the next button.
+    * Verified that the questions are iterated through 10 times before bringing the user to the results screen via the next button.
-    * Verified that all sounds work if the sound is toggled on; background music, button clicks, sound for the correct answer, sound for the wrong answer and sound for the timer countdown st 5 secounds.
+    * Verified that all sounds work if the sound is toggled on; background music, button clicks, sound for the correct answer, sound for the wrong answer and sound for the timer countdown at 5 seconds.

 * Results Screen
     * Verified that clicking the Home button icon on the info-bar brought the user back to the Home screen and resets the entire quiz, including the users previous choices and answers.
     * Verified that toggling the audio button will toggle the audio on and off as many times as the user presses it.
     * Verified that the message is displayed correctly with the number of correct questions the user had and their final score is displayed correctly.
     * Verified that save button cannot be activated if the username input is empty and that it throws up a notification to the user if pressed while the input is empty.
-    * Verified that the save button takes the user to the High Scores page.
+    * Verified that the save button takes the user to the High Scores screen.
-    * Verified via DevTools and console.log that the username and score is saved in local storage on click of the save button.
+    * Verified via DevTools and console.log that the username and score is saved in local storage on click of the Save High Scores button.
     * Verified that the Home button brings the user back to the home page and resets the entire quiz, including the users previous choices and answers and that the users score is not saved if the home button is clicked.
     * Verified that all sounds work if the sound is toggled on; background music and button clicks.

 * High Scores Screen
-    * Verified that clicking the Home button icon on the info-bar brought the user back to the Home screen and resets the entire quiz, including the users previous choices and answers.
+    * Verified that clicking the Home button icon on the info-bar brings the user back to the Home screen and resets the entire quiz, including the users previous choices and answers.
     * Verified that toggling the audio button will toggle the audio on and off as many times as the user presses it.
     * Verified through multiple plays of the quiz and saving high scores that the highscores are indeed saved, sorted into descending order and cut off at 5 high scores and that any new high scores in the top 5 replace the lowest score that was previously visible.
     * Verified that the Home Button takes the user to the home screen and resets the quiz fully.
     * Verified that all sounds work if the sound is toggled on; background music and button clicks.

 * Rules Screen
-    * * Verified that clicking the Home button icon on the info-bar brought the user back to the Home screen.
+    * Verified that clicking the Home button icon on the info-bar brought the user back to the Home screen.
     * Verified that toggling the audio button will toggle the audio on and off as many times as the user presses it.
     * Verified that the rules were displayed properly.
     * Verified that the Home Button takes the user to the home screen.